 If we qualify and elect for tax treatment as a RIC, we intend to take the steps necessary to qualify for the federal tax benefits allowable to RICs, including distributing annually to our stockholders at least 90% of our ordinary income and realized net short-term capital gains in excess of realized net long-term capital losses.
 Unless a stockholder elects otherwise, these distributions will be reinvested in additional shares of our common stock through our dividend reinvestment plan.
 While we are a RIC, we generally intend to retain any realized net long-term capital gains in excess of realized net short-term capital losses and to elect to treat such net capital gain as deemed distributions to our stockholders.
 We may, in the future, make actual distributions to our stockholders of some or all of such net capital gains.
-See "Certain United States Federal Income Tax Considerations-Taxation as a Regulated Investment Company" and "Dividend Reinvestment Plan."
 There can be no assurance that we will qualify for treatment as a RIC in 2006 or in any future years.